-Description: Part-time, temporary position.
-Primary responsibility of the position is to assist the Diving Operations Manager with the instruction and supervision of students enrolled in SMS academic diving courses (SMS324- Introduction to Research Diving, Basic Scuba).
+Purpose: Primary responsibility of the position is to assist the Diving Operations Manager (DOM) with the instructionand supervision of students enrolled in SMS academic diving courses (SMS324- Introduction to Research Diving, Basic Scuba).
 This position is based primarily at the Darling Marine Center in Walpole and is field intensive.